Moscow bans ‘500 Americans’ from Russia including CNN journalists - KTVZ

 Russia on Friday announced it was banning “500 Americans,” many prominent figures of US executive power, from entering the country “in a response to the regularly anti-Russian sanctions imposed by the Joe Biden administration,” according to a statement from Russia’s Ministry of Foreign Affairs.

-The list includes Obama, former US Ambassador John Huntsman, several US senators and the next expected chairman of the joint chiefs Charles Q Brown Jr.
+The list includes Obama, former US Ambassador Jon Huntsman, several US senators and the next expected chairman of the joint chiefs Charles Q. Brown Jr.

-The rambling list of names also includes American late night TV hosts Jimmy Kimmel, Colbert, and Seth Myers.
+The rambling list of names also includes American late night TV hosts Jimmy Kimmel, Colbert, and Seth Meyers.

 Friday’s list also includes CNN Anchor Erin Burnett and is an update of a previously published longer list of sanctioned individuals that includes CNN’s Chief International Security Correspondent Nick Paton Walsh, CNN contributors Bianna Golodryga and Timothy Naftali.